nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/using_claude_code.rst.txt

 When I started at the beginning of March 2025, Claude Code was newly released and, `like others
 <https://waleedk.medium.com/claude-code-top-tips-lessons-from-the-first-20-hours-246032b943b4>`_,
 it didn't take me long to settle on using it over Cursor or Copilot.
-Agentic/agent based AI code systems are newly emerging and Claude Code seems to be the state of the art of these approaches.
+Agentic/agent- based AI code systems are newly emerging and Claude Code seems to be the state of the art of these approaches.
 And with a price tag of 10 to 100x over other options, you pay for this extra power.
 To boot, I really like that it's a REPL as opposed to having it integrated in an IDE.
-(And recently, after I finished this project up, Open AI has `released CodeX which takes a similar tact -- something I'm checking out next
+(And recently, after I finished this project up, Open AI has `released CodeX which takes a similar tack -- something I'm checking out next
 <https://openai.com/index/openai-codex/>`_).

 Overall, I settled on a hybrid project where I wrote most of the Python myself for the